Obama commutes Puerto Rican nationalist's sentence

 "Today is a day of celebration.
 It's a day of brotherhood and sisterhood in PR and we are very proud and I'm very grateful to the president."

-Puerto Rico's governor, Alejandro García Padilla, also celebrated the decision on Twitter.
+Puerto Rico's former governor, Alejandro García Padilla, also celebrated the decision on Twitter.

 "The people of PR have just received the best news and are starting to celebrate the long awaited decision of @POTUS," he tweeted.